-Administration Completed online application form (hydrography.earth/hpas) Educational A certified true copy of all certificates, plus additional certification as Qualifications appropriate (e.g., Project Management, STCW) Minimum 10 years (IHO-FIG-ICA Category A) Relevant 15 years (IHO-FIG-ICA Category B) Experience 16 years (Surveying degree) Documentation A short form CV An extended CV with details of relevant projects and descriptions of roles and responsibilities Two examples of delivered material, findings, or survey reports Critique (see Appendix F for guidelines) Completed Qualification Mapping Form, section S-5A (for applicants who have not completed an IHO-FIG-ICA Category A programme) Completed Experience Matrix CPD record (for applicants transitioning from another level) Optional: The applicant's logbook (or equivalent records) of hydrographic surveying experience if within the last five years.
+Tuble 2.4.
+Level & application summary Administration Completed online application form ( hydrography.earth/hpas ) Educational A certified true copy of all certificates, plus additional certification as Qualifications appropriate (e.g., Project Management, STCW) Minimum 10 years (IHO-FIG-ICA Category A) Relevant 15 years (IHO-FIG-ICA Category B) Experience 16 years (Surveying degree) Documentation A short form CV An extended CV with details of relevant projects and descriptions of roles and responsibilities Two examples of delivered material, findings, or survey reports, any of which must be recent and relevant, and relate to the period when the applicant was in a supervisory role Critique (see Appendix F for guidelines) Completed Qualification Mapping Form, section S-5A (for applicants who have not completed an IHO-FIG-ICA Category A programme) Completed Experience Matrix CPD record (for applicants transitioning from another level) Optional: The applicant's logbook (or equivalent records) of hydrographic surveying experience if within the last five years.
 References A minimum of three references and referees from recent projects